Samuel Lino: Gil Vicente

 On 30 June 2019, Lino moved abroad and signed for Gil Vicente in the Portuguese Primeira Liga.
 He made his professional debut with the club in a 3-2 Taça da Liga win over Desportivo Aves on 3 August.

 Lino scored his first professional goal on 2 February 2020, but in a 5–1 away loss against Moreirense.
 Despite scoring only twice and having only five league starts during the season, he still renewed his contract until 2024 on 29 July 2020, and subsequently started to feature more regularly in his second year, netting eleven goals overall.

 Lino scored 12 goals in the 2021–22 Primeira Liga (which also included a brace in a 3–0 home win over Tondela on 8 May 2022), helping Gil Vicente to a fifth position overall and subsequent a historical qualification to the 2022–23 UEFA Europa Conference League.

 Atlético Madrid

-On 8 July 2022, Lino joined Atlético Madrid on a five-year deal.
+On 8 July 2022, Lino joined Spanish side Atlético Madrid on a five-year deal.

-Valencia (loan)
+Valencia (loan) and return to Atlético

 On 28 July 2022, Lino joined Valencia on a season-long loan.
+Later that year, on 4 September, he scored his first La Liga goal in a 5–1 victory over Getafe.
+He concluded his loan move as his club's top scorer in La Liga with six goals along with Justin Kluivert.

+On 7 November 2023, Lino scored his first UEFA Champions League goal for Atlético and provided two assists in a 6–0 victory over Celtic.

 Flamengo

-On 29 July 2025, Lino transferred from Atlético Madrid to Flamengo for €22m transfer fee, becoming the most expensive transfer in the club's history, signing until December 2029.
+On 29 July 2025, Lino returned to Brazil, transferring to Flamengo for €22m transfer fee, becoming the most expensive transfer in the club's history, signing until December 2029.
+A month later, on 25 August, he scored his first goals by netting a brace in an 8–0 victory over Vitória.
+Later that year, on 3 December, he scored the only goal in a 1–0 victory over Ceará, securing the Campeonato Brasileiro Série A title for his club.

+International career

+Lino made his international debut for Brazil on 9 September 2025 in a 1–0 away defeat against Bolivia during the 2026 FIFA World Cup qualification.